Population properties and multimessenger prospects of neutron star-black hole mergers following GWTC-3: Gravitational-wave-only analysis of NSBH population properties

 The upper right panels of each grid show the inferred mass ratio distribution under each mass ratio model.
 The shape of the mass ratio distribution is much more strongly determined by the priors on the maximum and minimum black hole and neutron star masses than by the functional form of the pairing function.
-Since the neutron star can only take on masses in the range $m_{\mathrm{NS}} \in [1, 2.7]~M_{\odot}$ and the black hole mass distribution covers the range $m_{\mathrm{NS}} \in [2, 20]~M_{\odot}$, this means that much of the prior probability is clustered around $q\sim0.1$.
+Since the neutron star can only take on masses in the range $m_{\mathrm{NS}} \in [1, 2.7]~M_{\odot}$ and the black hole mass distribution covers the range $m_{\mathrm{BH}} \in [2, 20]~M_{\odot}$, this means that much of the prior probability is clustered around $q\sim0.1$, with a lower bound of $q=0.05$ set by the minimum neutron star and maximum black hole masses.
 Particularly for the Gaussian model, there is very little information gained in the posterior shown in blue relative to the 90\% credible region allowed by the prior, shown in the dashed black line.
-We are only able to exclude narrow distributions peaked at more equal masses, with $\sigma\lesssim0.2$ and $\mu \gtrsim0.5$.
-Even for these distributions with higher values of $\mu$, the nature of the priors on the component mass ranges is such that the Gaussian is truncated well below the peak for all but the lowest black hole masses, which means that most of the probability still lies around $q\sim0.1$ The posterior on the power-law index under the power-law model is more informative, $\beta = -2.44^{+5.74}_{-2.61}$, although the shape of the mass ratio distribution under this model is similarly dominated by the choice of component mass ranges.
+We are only able to exclude narrow distributions peaked towards equal masses, with $\sigma\lesssim0.2$ and $\mu \gtrsim0.5$.
+Even for these distributions with higher values of $\mu$, the nature of the priors on the component mass ranges is such that the Gaussian is truncated well below the peak for all but the lowest black hole masses, which means that most of the probability still lies around $q\sim0.1$ The posterior on the power-law index under the power-law model is more informative, $\beta = -1.42^{+4.72}_{-3.32}$, although the shape of the mass ratio distribution under this model is similarly dominated by the choice of component mass ranges.